UDT-ITF/website/source/presentation/index.md

 Collections _MAY_ be [embedded][prezi30-terminology] inline within other Collections, such as when the Collection is used primarily to subdivide a larger one into more manageable pieces, however Manifests _MUST NOT_ be [embedded][prezi30-terminology] within Collections.
 An [embedded][prezi30-terminology] Collection _SHOULD_ also have its own URI from which the JSON description is available.

+> This may need replacing with something that better fits ITF.
 Manifests or Collections _MAY_ be [referenced][prezi30-terminology] from more than one Collection.
 For example, an institution might define four Collections: one for modern works, one for historical works, one for newspapers and one for books.
 The Manifest for a modern newspaper would then appear in both the modern Collection and the newspaper Collection.
 Alternatively, the institution may choose to have two separate newspaper Collections, and reference each as a sub-Collection of modern and historical.

 Collections with an empty `items` property are allowed but discouraged.
 For example, if the user performs a search that matches no Manifests, then the server _MAY_ return a Collection response with no Manifests.